ssjblue197/pure-ui/docs/pages/getting-started/form-controls.md

 ## Custom Validation Styles

-Due to the many ways form controls are used, Shoelace doesn't provide out of the box validation styles for form controls as part of its default theme.
+Due to the many ways form controls are used, Pure UI doesn't provide out of the box validation styles for form controls as part of its default theme.
 Instead, the following attributes will be applied to reflect a control's validity as users interact with it.
 You can use them to create custom styles for any of the validation states you're interested in.

 - `data-required` - the form control is required
 - `data-optional` - the form control is optional